starman91/Iris-Example/README.md

 # streamlit_iris_example
-TEsting of first application of streamlit to basic ML Iris dataset
+Testing of first application of streamlit to basic ML Iris dataset